QUIET-LAKE-23602, 2019,

 Data flow and installation diagram

-The web components of this installation were created using Node.js, JavaScript, and HTML, the project contains a central server hosted on Heroku.
-The node.js script uses socket servers to connect and relay messages to the socket-clients web pages.
-To capture the conversation, a middleware script using a socket-client-server is used to relay stored messages on the Heroku server to a localized PC at the installation.
-This script then broadcast the messages to Touchdesigner using OSC.
-The sentiment analysis is performed and the visualization is rendered using Touchdesigner’s GLSL nodes A diagram of the installation can be seen below.
+The web components of this installation were developed using Node.js, JavaScript, and HTML.
+The project includes a central server hosted on Heroku.
+A Node.js script uses socket servers to connect to and relay messages between socket-client web pages.
+To capture and transmit conversations, a middleware script running a socket client–server relays stored messages from the Heroku server to a local PC at the installation site.
+This script then broadcasts the messages to TouchDesigner using OSC.
+Sentiment analysis is performed and the visualization is rendered using TouchDesigner’s GLSL nodes.
+A diagram of the installation is shown below.

 Agents, Levels & Fractals

-As a participant enters the chat room space a creature is created in the digital ecosystem.
-This creature is representative of the participant’s role in the conversation, to create and consume information.
+As a participant enters the chat room space, a creature is created in the digital ecosystem.
+This creature is representative of the participant’s role in the conversation: to create and consume information.
 This creature emits smaller creatures that behave in a way that reflects the sentiment of the statements the participant creates.
 The other creatures consume these sentiments, and the sum of the sentiments is tabulated into a sentiment score.
-This score is used to modify their own behaviour and appearance.
-One more tier of life exists that acts like a collector to clear old statements and create space for new creatures to emerge.
-The statements are temporal and only persist through the appearance of the creatures that consume them and their behaviour.
-The appearance of each creature in this ecosystem is represented by a fractal.
-Each fractal is calculated in the material shader based on the sentiment score stored within each creature.
-The fractal iteration and size of the agent are calculated based on the life span.
-As the lifespan increases so do the complexity of the fractal.
-Like the appearance, the behaviour is determined by referencing the sentiment analysis score.
-The user's written statements are processed using a custom sentiment analysis component created in Touchdesigner.
+This score is used to modify their own behavior and appearance.

 Prey/ Words